-More interestingly, you can even learn more about the current images shown on TV by asking questions in Google voice search directly.
+More interestingly, you can even learn more about the current images shown on TV by asking questions directly in Google Voice Search.

 Tap Backdrop (as shown below).

-Then you are in the Backdrop preferences page.
+Then, you are on the Backdrop preferences page.

-For your own photos, weather and art, you need tap it to see more options in a new page.
+For your own photos, weather, and art, you need to tap it to see more options on a new page.